creativeinflux/respringboard/README.md

 		position: relative;
 	}

-Styling the arrow is optional, the best method is to use the css triangle approach below.
+Styling the arrow is optional, the best method is to use the CSS triangle approach below.

 	.arrow {
 		border-bottom: 8px solid #000;